TickTeam/guide-tt/android_app/how_to_create_checklists_in_a_subtask.md

 ### How to create checklists?

-1.Open TickTick on your android device, and enter a task detail page.
+1. Open TickTick on your Android device, and detail page.

-2.Tap the option menu in the upper right corner to select Checklist.
+2. Tap the option menu in the upper-right corner to select Checklist.

-Checklist can be used to create a shopping list or packing list.
-Checklist items are affiliated to tasks and therefore they can’t be assigned due dates individually.
+Checklists are useful for tasks requiring verification of completion, like shopping and packing lists.
+One click on the checklist item marks that item as completed.
+For example, as you place a grocery item in your grocery basket, you can then mark that item as completed.
+Individual checklist items cannot be assigned individual due dates, but the entire checklist can have a due date.

 ![](checklist123.jpg)

-###How to add description to a task with checklists?（Pro only)
+### How to add description to a task with checklists?（Premium only\)

-Enter a task with checklists and tap task title or one of the checklists to be in "edit" mode, then the "Description" field will appear.
-Then you can add necessary description for it.
+If you have a TickTick Premium account, you can add a description to a checklist to add more detail.
+For example, if you have trouble remembering to ask for a receipt, you could type "don't forget a receipt" into the description line under the name of your shopping checklist.

 ![](checklist45.jpg)